music dictionary : As - As

 à succès(French) successful

-a su disposición(Spanish) at your service
+a su costo(Spanish) at your cost, at your expense

 Asueto(Spanish m.) time-off, holiday